HTTP-APIs/http-apis.github.io/pages/00-Home.md

 -------------
 Every **hydrus instance** provides the following tools:
 - A generic server that can serve the required data and metadata (in the form of API documentation) to a client over HTTP.
-- A Web interface that interacts with the server or infrastructure through the client using Natural Language which is processed machine consumable language. **(under developement)**
+- A Web interface that interacts with the server or infrastructure through the client using Natural Language which is processed machine consumable language. **(under development)**

 Every **Hydra smart client** instance provides:
 - A client that can understand Hydra vocabulary and interact autonomously with a Hydra-supporting server via basic [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) operations on data.
 The contributors are actively developing a fork of `hydra-py` to create a generic [Hydra Agent](https://github.com/HTTP-APIs/hydra-python-agent).